msa-em/cell-browser/08_results.md

 Conditions in the replicate experiment were kept consistent with the original study, but some reagents and protocols were adapted for internal needs.
 Specifically, the reovirus strain, MOI, and calreticulin antibody were substituted and the cell line, plasmid, transfection reagent, and reovirus antibody were consistent.
-The goal of the experiment was to observe coinciding mCherry-KDEL and reovirus.
+The goal was to image cells with a coincidence of mCherry-KDEL and reovirus.
-In this map, there are ~300 transfected-infected cells marked for review.
+Here are ~300 transfected-infected cells marked for review.

 ::::{figure}
 :label: fig7